JeffKatzy/ds-lecture-notes/module-1/week-2/python-object-relations-assessment/README.md

 ## Notes

 Your goal is to build out all of the methods listed in the deliverables.
-Do your best to follow Ruby best practices.
-For example, use higher-level array methods such as `map`, `select`, and `find` when appropriate in place of `each`

-We've provided you with a console that you can use to test your code.
-To enter a console session, run `ruby tools/console.rb`.
-You'll be able to test out the methods that you write here.
-Take a look at that file to see how you can pre-define variables and create object instances, rather than manually doing it in every single console session.
+Remember that to run your code, you can run `python -i environment.rb`.
+You'll be able to test out the methods that you write from there.
+Take a look at that file to see how you can pre-define variables and create object instances, rather than manually doing it each time.

 **To Submit** - once you've completed all the deliverables, please copy/paste your three class definitions into the `solution.rb` file.
 Please don't submit the lab until we give you the signal.